jianxun-p/jianxun-p.github.io/src/personalized-notes/fourier-transform/fourier-transform.md

 ## Brief
 ---
 This is a personal notes on the fourier series, the fourier transform and the laplace transform.
 The notes are written in LaTeX with the intension to learn to use LaTeX.
+The document's formation began on August 19, 2022.

 ## Compiled Notes
 ---